scriptnull/waymond/README.md

 The original idea for waymond came up while trying to autoscale CI/CD workloads in self-hosted infrastructure.
 Example: Autoscale the number of CI agents running as systemd processes inside a big EC2 VM and when we run out of limits there, try to bring up new EC2 VMs that run one CI agent per machine for a given CI job queue.
 At the sametime, autoscale the agents running in a kubernetes cluster when jobs are arriving in a different CI job queue.

 waymond tries to support a variety of autoscaling targets from operating system processes to kubernetes clusters and everything in-between like traditional VMs.
 One of the main goals of the project is to make it very easy to autoscale mixed type of targets.
-Example: a single instance of waymond could autoscale multiple services that are suited to run on different environments.
+Truly anything and anywhere!

 ## Contribute